SuperbWebDeveloper11/manage-todos-electron/README.md

-## manage-todos-desktop-app
+## manage-todos-electron-app

 `what is it`

-- manage-todos-desktop-app is a desktop application built using electron js to be able to manage todos within a desktop application
+- manage-todos-electron-app is a desktop application built using electron js to be able to manage todos within a desktop application

 ![screenshot]()